jmunox/energysaver/README.md

 adopt a sustainable behavior is interdependent with the interactions and relations to other subjects within the context in which he or she is embedded.

+The current research extends the previous study of Midden et al. (2011) into a field experiment over long term interactions.

 Research Question:
 ==================